Our Story

 Following the incredible success of those performances, a few community leaders got together and decided that it was high time that LA had its own opera company.
 But not just any opera company.
 LA Opera’s founders consulted with top leaders in the industry, including Plácido Domingo, to learn how to put together a dream company.

 Wasting no time, they hired Peter Hemmings, one of the world’s most respected opera administrators, to create a first-rate opera company in Los Angeles from the ground up.
 Mr. Hemmings set to work in October of 1984.
-He began by importing an Opera Theatre of Saint Louis production of The Beggar’s Opera to downtown’s Embassy Theater in 1985.
+He began by creating an opera season that launched with the importing an Opera Theatre of Saint Louis production of The Beggar’s Opera to downtown’s Embassy Theater in 1985.
 Later that year, he brought the Deutsche Oper Berlin to the Dorothy Chandler Pavilion with The Marriage of Figaro, Tosca and Korngold’s Die tote Stadt.

 All of this led up to LA Opera’s remarkable inaugural season, a mere two years after Hemmings’ arrival.
-On October 7, 1986, LA Opera opened its inaugural production of Otello (pictured below left) starring Plácido Domingo, Sherrill Milnes and Gabriela Beňačková.
-This was followed on the two subsequent evenings by the opening nights of Madama Butterfly starring Leona Mitchell (below right) and Salome starring Maria Ewing, a production that created a sensation and toured the world.
+On October 7, 1986, LA Opera opened its inaugural production of Otello starring Plácido Domingo, Sherrill Milnes and Gabriela Beňačková.
+This was followed on the two subsequent evenings by the opening nights of Madama Butterfly starring Leona Mitchell and Salome starring Maria Ewing, a production that created a sensation and toured the world.

 In the following seasons, LA Opera quickly grew into an internationally celebrated company.
 Mr. Hemmings stepped down as General Director in 2000 and Plácido Domingo assumed leadership of the company the following season.
 Mr. Domingo had served as the company's Artistic Consultant from 1984 until 1998, when he was named Artistic Director Designate.
 In 2003, he was named General Director, a position he held until 2019.